- Posted by Rodney Lynch in Home Inspections

 Here is everything you need to know about what is going to happen on the day of the home inspection;

 Home Inspection Day

 The most important day other than the one that you decided to buy a home is the home inspection day.
 Expect both real estate agents to be at the house, and you should plan on being there too.
 Depending on the home inspection service and the size of the house, the process could take anywhere from a few hours to half the day.
 The seller’s Realtor may be there to help the home inspector with any questions they may have.
-Most home inspectors will not have issue with you following alongside them, unless of course you interfere with their work or they are going to be on the roof or in a tight crawl space.
+Most home inspectors will not have an issue with you following alongside them unless of course you interfere with their work or they are going to be on the roof or in a tight crawl space.

 What To Expect

 Wear clothing you don’t mind getting dirty because you might be in an attic or in a dirty basement while checking out the house.
 Follow the inspector as much as you can in areas reasonably accessible.
 Don’t become a pest, instead, be a student and try to absorb as much information as the inspector gives.
 If they make comments about things they would personally replace, make mental notes.
 Although the final house report will reveal all those findings, hearing the home inspector firsthand is very helpful for many people buying a home.